SanyueHan/Degree-Project/report/final_thesis.md

 for example python has different release versions on Windows, macOS, and Linux, but for compiler the target program is directly executed by the CPU, so the back end involves dealing with different instruction set on different processor.
-What more, to link assembly code, I need to call the libraries underlying various operating systems.
+What's more, to link assembly code, I need to call the libraries underlying various operating systems.
 With less than a month to submit, there was not enough time to solve this problem.
 Therefore, after discussing with my group members and mentor, my focus shifted from the back-end to the front-end.
 The final output of our project also changed from a compiler to an interpreter.